jacob271/AIDAR-ui/README.md

-# AIDAR - Disaster Management
+# AIDAR - Disaster Management System

-As part of the [TUM.ai Makeathon 2022](https://makeathon.tum-ai.com/), we created AIDAR.
-AIDAR uses state of the art ML to analyze all relevant data sources about large disasters to give response personal the best action recommendations.
+As part of the [TUM.ai Makeathon 2022](https://makeathon.tum-ai.com/), we created AIDAR System.
+It uses state-of-the-art ML models to analyze all relevant data sources about large disasters to give response personal the best action recommendations.

 The project is divided into a UI and a fastapi server that provides a damage assessment service (see [here](https://github.com/jacob271/AIDAR-Destruction-Detection)).